bkuri/vpype-vfab/docs/basic-usage.md

 # Basic Usage Guide

-This guide covers core vpype-plotty functionality for everyday use.
+This guide covers core vpype-vfab functionality for everyday use.
 Perfect for users who understand the basics and want to master essential workflows.

 ## Table of Contents